Yankai96/SCP_Tool_List/README.md

-# Bioinformatics Tools Database
+# SCP Tool Database

-A web-based interface for browsing and searching a comprehensive collection of bioinformatics tools, databases, and model services.
+A web-based interface for browsing and searching a comprehensive collection of SCP tools, databases, and model services.

 ## Features